PeterNaggschga/Simopticon/README.md

 Extensions of the framework may introduce new Optimizer, SimulationRunner and Evaluation implementations (see [Extension](#extension)).
-Currently, there is only one implementation of each component, tailored for the optimization of platoon controllers using the [Plexe](https://plexe.car2x.org/) framework.
+Currently, there is only one implementation of SimulationRunner and Evaluation, tailored for the optimization of platoon controllers using the [Plexe](https://plexe.car2x.org/) framework.
+The available Optimizers are explained in [Available Optimizers](#available-optimizers).

 The full API documentation may be found on [peternaggschga.github.io/simopticon](https://peternaggschga.github.io/Simopticon/)